 SeMet contains selenomethionine, a natural form of the mineral selenium that is the prominent form which the body absorbs from food sources.
 It is the main form of selenium that is stored in the body, is more effectively used than other forms and is absorbed 1.5-2 times better than selenite, a form commonly found in supplements.

 Selenium levels of plant-based foods are unpredictable as they will vary with soil selenium content, making it important to supplement with the absorbable and efficient form of selenium to obtain its health benefits.
 Selenium is necessary for immune function, supporting the production of glutathione, a powerful antioxidant, and boosting immune cell activity.
 Supplementing with selenium is important for those who want to promote a healthy immune system and normal cell growth especially as selenium soil content is depleted in many areas of North America.

-SeMet is selenium, a trace mineral and natural food-form of selenium found in plants such as broccoli and garlic when grown in exceedingly rich soil.
+Natural Selenium is selenomethionine, a trace mineral and natural food-form of selenium found in plants such as broccoli and garlic when grown in exceedingly rich soil.
 Selenium is an antioxidant for the maintenance of good health.

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish or any animal byproduct.

 Take one capsule daily with a meal, or as directed by a qualified health care practitioner.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.